-In this Southeast Asian country, vines were planted only around the capital Bangkok in the early 1960s.
-The establishment of the Siam Wine Company near Samut Sakorn in 1982 by Chalerm Voovidthya is regarded as the beginning of viticulture.
+In this Southeast Asian country, vines were not planted around the capital city of Bangkok until the early 1960s.
+The beginning of viticulture is the founding of the Siam Wine Company near Samut Sakorn by Chalerm Voovidthya in 1982.
 The founder also invented the original version of the Austrian energy drink "Red Bull".
-The first wine-based drink was in 1986 the Cooler
+The first wine-containing drink was the Cooler

-of the Keltersorten in the year 2010 (statistics Kym Anderson
+of the wine varieties in 2010 (Statistics Kym Anderson